ufechner7/Tethers.jl/docs/src/examples.md

+# Examples
+A sequence of examples, from a simple mass attached to a spring-damper element to a full segmented tether model with real-out and aerodynamic drag attached.

-## Mass, attached to a spring damper element
+## Mass, attached to a spring-damper element
 From the Julia prompt, run the simulation:
 ```julia
 include("src/Tether_02.jl")